Ph.D., 2014, Georgia State University, Counselor Education and Practice

 B.A., 2005, Baylor University, Psychology

-Dr. Lindy Parker serves on the faculty of the School of Public Health, where she is the Assistant Dean for Academic Programs.
+Dr. Lindy Parker serves on the faculty of the School of Public Health, where she is the Assistant Dean for Academic Programs and a Senior Academic Professional.
 Under her leadership, the school earned its initial school-level accreditation status from Council on Education for Public Health (CEPH), receiving a “met” finding (the highest possible) on all criteria evaluated.

 Dr. Parker has helped advance the school by designing new undergraduate, graduate, and dual degree programs and by enhancing existing degree programs to better align with accreditation standards and improve graduates’ preparedness for the workforce.
 Dr. Parker serves as a member of the Dean’s Leadership Team, where she advises on organizational strategy, implementation plans, and process and policy design.
 She has been invited to speak at the Association of Schools and Programs of Public Health (ASPPH) Annual Meeting and was an invited keynote speaker at the American Public Health Association (APHA) Schools of Public Health Application Service (SOPHAS) Meeting.